Dr. Mitchell Naficy

 3. What are common drug detox side effects?

-4. Why is nutrition important in recovery from addiction?
+4. Why is nutrition important during addiction recovery?